 Cruser was born and raised in the mountains of North Carolina.
 She received an M.F.A. in creative writing from ASU in 2005.
 She is the co-founder of the Visual Text Project.

 Cryer teaches writing at Arizona State University.
 His poetry collection, 'Selected Proverbs', won Elixir Press' 2016 Antivenom Poetry Award.

-Jonathan Danielson is a Writer-at-Large (“Desert Correspondent”) for Feathertale Review, and his work is forthcoming in Gulf Coast, and appeared in Juked, Superstition Review, Gravel, and elsewhere.
+Jonathan Danielson is a Writer-at-Large (“Desert Correspondent”) for Feathertale Review, and his work has appeared in Gulf Coast, Juked, Superstition Review, Gravel, Able Muse, The Saturday Evening Post, and elsewhere.

 Dr. Sarah Dean is an Instructor in the Department of English.
 Her main study and teaching areas are Rhetoric and Composition, Business Writing, and American Literature.